 The Vanishing

 This 1993 film has a star cast featuring both Sandra Bullock and Jeff Bridges.
-Not to mention, it’s a pretty wrenching psychological thriller that takes place in Seattle and greater Washington state.
+It’s a wrenching psychological thriller that takes place in Seattle and greater Washington state.
 You’ll get to see local spots like the Seattle Yacht Club, Sur La Table, and more.

 The Night Strangler

-This 1973 film is the oldest one to grace the list but it’s still worth checking out.
+This 1973 film is the oldest one to grace the list but it’s still worth watching.
 After all, you’ll get to see some pretty great sets and costumes.
-And it’s about a reporter checking out a series of murders in Seattle so you get plenty of great local shots.
-Plus you can watch the whole thing on Youtube.
+It’s about a reporter checking out a series of murders in Seattle so you get plenty of great local shots.
+Plus you can watch the whole thing on YouTube.

 Twin Peaks and Fire Walk With Me